cleesmith/chrome_extensions/README.md

 # Chrome Extensions for AI Chat Export

-These Chrome extensions offer a secure, efficient way to export your conversations with ChatGPT and Claude AI to plain text files.
+These Chrome extensions offer a secure, efficient way to export your conversations with ChatGPT, Grok, and Claude AI to plain text files.
 What sets them apart is their completely local operation - all code runs on your computer, downloads happen directly from your browser to your local storage, and no data ever gets sent to external servers or "mothership" systems.
 Unlike extensions from the Chrome Web Store, which often require broad permissions, communicate with remote servers, and pose potential security risks, these extensions are designed to be lightweight, transparent, and fully self-contained.
 You install them directly from source code, allowing you to inspect exactly what they do and verify that they operate entirely within your own system.

 [![About Chrome Extensions](https://img.youtube.com/vi/WV7PE8nFzuk/0.jpg)](https://www.youtube.com/live/WV7PE8nFzuk?si=YhV29P3H9PBzWYVt)